 8. Dragonfly Doji

-A Dragonfly Doji is a candlestick pattern characterized by a long lower shadow, a small body, and a negligible upper shadow.
+A Dragonfly Doji is a candlestick pattern characterised by a long lower shadow, a small body, and a negligible upper shadow.
 It signals a potential bullish reversal, as buyers dominate the market and drive the price back to the opening level.
 While a true Dragonfly Doji is rare, minor price variations are often tolerated in practical trading.

 How to trade Doji candlesticks?